giacomolemoli/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-I am a 4th year PhD student in the Wilf Family Department of Politics, New York University.
+I am a 4th year PhD student in the Wilf Family Department of Politics, New York University, and affiliated with the {{< staticref "https://www.identities-ideologies.org/" "newtab" >}}Identities and Ideologies project{{< /staticref >}}.
+In my research I study how institutions, political actors and local memories make ethnic and linguistic boundaries become salient, and the consequences for political competition and mobilization in culturally diverse societies.
+I use historical natural experiments and data from Europe, with a geographic focus on modern Spain, the Basque Country, Slovenia and Croatia.
+Methodologically, I like to combine econometric methods for causal inference and the use of original archival data to measure cultural traits.
+Another line of my work focuses on élites persistence and political development.

+My work has been funded by the {{< staticref "https://theihs.org/" "newtab" >}}Institute for Humane Studies{{< /staticref >}}.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_Lemoli.pdf" "newtab" >}}CV{{< /staticref >}}.